Loripes95/website/content/_index.md

           date_start: '2024-10-01'
           date_end: '2025-04-01'
           description: |2-
-              Macroeconomic analysis for the project Evaluation of Corona Short-Time Work.<br><br>
+              Macroeconomic analysis for the project "Evaluation of Corona Short-Time Work", funded by the Austrian Ministry of Labor and Economy.<br><br>
               Responsibilities include:

               * Development and structural estimation of a search and matching model of the Austrian labor market
-              * Estimate of the number of jobs saved by the Austrian Corona Short Time Work program
+              * Estimate of the number of jobs saved by the Austrian Corona Short-Time Work program
-              * Estimate of welfare effects of the Austrian Corona Short Time Work program
+              * Estimate of welfare effects of the Austrian Corona Short-Time Work program
         - title: Graduate Teaching Assistant
           company: University of Zurich
           company_url: 'https://www.uzh.ch/en.html'